tengr/Algorithms/README.md

 1. Open file `cav.properties` under `*WebSphereLiberty/usr/servers/defaultServer/`.
 2. Replace the value of `CONSUMER_KEY`and `CONSUMER_SECRET` with your own ones.
 3. Make sure that you have a valid Twitter account.
 You can get those values by creating an app at https://apps.twitter.com/
-3. Add your own twitter handle plus a comma "," to `list_of_users` and optionally `list_of_admins`.
+4. Add your own twitter handle plus a comma "," to `list_of_users` and optionally `list_of_admins`.
-4. Note that because of the code implementation, comma seperated entires in 'cav.properties' all MUST END with a comma ",".
+5. Note that because of the code implementation, comma seperated entires in `cav.properties` all MUST END with a comma ",".

 ## Future deployment
 * There is no need to build `SMART-ui` more than once as the same `project-smart-ui.war` will be used throughout (in the current stage of development)